 - Painful digestion and stool changes – if you feed the guinea pig too much pepper or too often, there could be some problems with the digestion.
 Excess of fibers and also the sugar will cause painful digestion, flatulence and gasses, and most likely loose stool along with tummy cramps.

 - Urinary problems – when your guinea pig is fully grown, it doesn’t need that much calcium compared to when it was young.
-In fact, excess calcium will surely cause bladder and kidney stones.
+In fact, excess calcium can cause bladder and kidney stones.
 But, also there is a risk of bloody urine and painful urinary infections too.

 Quick Facts on Peppers